 The great thing about a semi is there is no commitment, no damage and no grow out, and the lighter hair will stay lighter, giving you natural highlights.
 It will fade naturally in about 2-3 months.
 The less you shampoo, the longer it will last.

 As for your heavy straight, thick hair, I think you should count yourself lucky and just go with it !!!
-Many woman struggle everyday to get that look.
-If you want more volume you can go with a few different options.
-You could get highlights which will blend and cover some grey with the added benefit of roughing up he cuticle a bit (damaging your hair, but just a little !!) but also giving you more volume.
+Many woman struggle every day to get that look.
+If you want more volume, you can go with a few different options.
+You could get highlights that will blend and cover some grey with the added benefit of roughing up he cuticle a bit (damaging your hair, but just a little !!) but also giving you more volume.

-Also a razor cut can give you a bit more texture to the ends, making it look more interesting, but I would stay with something classic and sharp, and suitable for heavy straight hair.
-That being said, one thing that will become a must for you is blow drying, and using some volumizing products.
-I also think you should either grow out your bangs, or make them thicker, as well as go a little shorter overall.
+Also, a razor cut can give you a bit more texture to the ends, making it look more interesting, but I would stay with something classic and sharp, and suitable for heavy straight hair.
+That being said, one thing that will become a must for you is blown drying, and using some volumizing products.
+I also think you should either grow out your bangs or make them thicker, as well as go a little shorter overall.

 Here are a few looks to try.
 Katie Holmes wears a classic bob with bangs and a little texture in the ends.

 Good luck and let me know how it turns out.
 Chris

 Chris Maclachlan is a top hairstylist with over 15 years experience in the industry.
-She is passionate about helping all woman find their own style and feel their best, no matter age, shape or size.
+She is passionate about helping all woman find their style and feel their best, no matter age, shape or size.